Support & Resistance Level and Supply & Demand Zone are very common and popular jargon in technical analysis.

-In a nutshell, they indicate where the price direction may reverse so you can act accordingly.
+In a nutshell, they indicate where the price direction may reverse, so you can act accordingly.

-There are a couple methods to draw the Support & Resistance Level and Supply & Demand Zone, In most case, people will use swing high or low, or pivot points as the level.
+There are a couple of methods to draw the Support & Resistance Level and Supply & Demand Zone, In most case, people will use swing high or low, or pivot points as the level.
 But there are too many of them, and not all pivot points will become Support & Resistance Level.

 If you draw a critical support or resistance level from the current bar and move backward to where it started, you will notice that some levels are formed by the pivot points from hundreds of bars ago.
-It's impossible to discover the Critical Levels if you don't have enough bars loaded on chart.
+It's impossible to discover the Critical Levels if you don't have enough bars loaded on the chart.

 It will work on all market, Stock, Forex and Futures.
 It also works on all timeframes.